thavlik/machine-learning-portfolio/README.md

 This is a repository of my personal deep learning projects.

 ## Experiments
 These experiments make use of ground truth provided with the data.
-Ground truth for medical data typically constitutes the judgment of one or more attending physicians.
+Ground truth for medical data typically constitutes either empirical measurement or the judgment of attending physicians.

 - [RSNA Intracranial Hemorrhage Prediction](experiments/rsna-intracranial/README.md): classification of brain CT scans by hemorrhage type
 - [DeepLesion](experiments/deeplesion/README.md): localization of tumors on abdominal CT scans